ir-okada/biblatex-lncs/README.md

 ## Status

-I intend to maintain this fork and gladly accept pull requests and issues.
+I intend to maintain this fork and gladly accept pull requests and issues (although not committing myself to fixing any issue as required by the LPPL license).
+At the time of writing [@mgttlinger](https://github.com/mgttlinger) is the current maintainer in the sense of the LPPL license.

 ## Testing

-For building the included `test.tex` the `llncs` class from the Springer author guidelines needs to be in scope.
+For building the included `biblatex-lncs-test.tex` the `llncs` class from the Springer author guidelines needs to be in scope.
 The CI can get it via the ENV variable `LLNCS_CLS`.

 ## License